darkbyte-ru/Nixie-Clock-esp32/README.md

 To nicely arrange worker threads I used an [arduino-timer](https://github.com/contrem/arduino-timer) library.
 Also used [NTPClient](https://github.com/arduino-libraries/NTPClient) and [ArduinoOTA](https://github.com/espressif/arduino-esp32/tree/master/libraries/ArduinoOTA).

 Currently Wi-Fi connection required to startup (but having RTC onboard with backup battery allows to skip this step in feature), so make sure to supply correct Wi-Fi creds in the config.h.
-While connecting backlight color will be RED and timer countdown from 10.
+While connecting backlight color will be **RED** and timer countdown from 10.
 If no connection happens - esp reboots.

 After connecting to wireless network clocks will try to sync time with default NTP server (pool.ntp.org).
-While that backlight color changes to BLUE.
+While that backlight color changes to **BLUE**.
 If NTP server accessable - new time writes to RTC.
 If timeout occur - this step skipped for now and will be retried after 30 seconds.

 Regardless of the previous step result clock will request current time from RTC every minute and output that via nixie tubes.
 To prevent nixie poisoning before each update there will be scroll through all nixie segments.